tdegeus/goose-article/README.md

 % The contact information.
 \contact{...} % E.g. "\href{mailto:tom@geus.me}{tom@geus.me}"

-% The name to put in the PDF information.
+% The author to put in the PDF information.
 \hypersetup{pdfauthor={...}}

 % Text to put in the header.
 The page number is always used.